Ouranosinc/Magpie/docs/usage.rst

 .. versionchanged:: 2.0.0

     User-scoped views such as logged-user account details are now accessible to non-administrator level users.
     These offer some basic functionalities such as registration to publicly visible groups.
-Users minimally require to be logged-in in order to access these pages.
+Users minimally require to be logged-in (successful :term:`Authentication`) in order to access these pages.
 The UI pages are accessible using the ``Account`` button from the main entrypoint of the `Magpie` UI.

 Additional Utilities
 ~~~~~~~~~~~~~~~~~~~~